top of page

 Relationship trauma can come from many places:

-• Chronic emotional neglect or dismissal
+• Constant emotional neglect or your feelings being dismissed.

-• Repeated breakups, loss, or abandonment
+• Repeated breakups, people abruptly leaving, or abandonment.

-• Your sense of self-worth
+• Your sense of self-worth and confidence.

-• How safe you feel with others
+• Whether you feel safe with other people.

-• Whether closeness feels comforting or threatening
+• Whether closeness feels comforting or threatening.

 You Might Be Carrying Relationship Trauma If You Notice:

-• Fear of abandonment or rejection
+• Fear of abandonment or rejection.

-• Difficulty trusting others — or yourself
+• Difficulty trusting others or yourself.

-• Emotional shutdown or constant hypervigilance
+• Emotional shutdown or constant hypervigilance.

-• Feeling “not enough” or unlovable
+• Feeling like you're “not enough”, unlovable, or unworthy.

-• Anger or resentment you can’t let go of
+• Anger or resentment you can’t let go of.

-• Feeling stuck in the past
+• Feeling stuck in the past and that you can't move forward.

 These patterns are not personality flaws.

-Protecting Yourself, Fear of Getting Hurt, and Holding Onto Anger
+Protecting Yourself, Fear of Getting Hurt, and Holding On To Anger

 You may find yourself saying: